 - And so much more….Trust me you will be amazed at all the lights, work and detail that has gone into this wonderful event.

 “This awesome Fun Zone includes: unlimited play on the super fun Jumping Castles, Obstacle Courses, Arcade Alley and the massive, colourful HVG Super Slide (weather permitting).
 Please note that the Fun Zone requires an additional entry fee alongside Christmas Lights entry).”
-Fun Zone is open from 6:30pm – 10:00pm
+Fun Zone is open during the Christmas Lights Spectacular from 5.30pm – 9.45 pm daily.

 The girls loved the huge mega slide and the obstacle courses and the jumping castles.
 The Fun Zone is located near the food and beverage area.
 While the kids play you can relax with a drink and they can run wild for a while.

-You can also download the Hunter Valley Lights Spectacular Program this will help you plan your time at the gardens.
+You can also download the FAQ to the Christmas Lights Spectacular this will help you plan your time at the gardens.

 So what did we do while we were at the Hunter Valley?